JayJay95/JavaByteCodeGenerator/README.md

 With this dictionary, we match each line in the ByteCode.txt file to our mnemonic keys.
 If there's a mnemonic word match, the mnemonic's key's value (which is the opcode) is added to the file 'Opcode.txt' which will eventually have all the opcodes used within 'ByteCode.txt'.

-This work has been contributed to by Anthony Mendonca (@tmendonca28).